-Autoset: Press MENU until AUTOSET appears in the display.
-Press SEL to toggle ON/OFF.
-Allows you to set the strongest local radio stations without losing your original manually set preset stations for AM/FM1/FM2.
+AUTOSET: Press MENU until the display reads AUTOSET.
+Autoset allows you to set the strongest local radio stations without losing your original manually set preset stations for AM/FM1/FM2.
+Use

 When the six strongest stations are filled, the station stored in preset 1 will begin playing.
 If there are less than six strong stations, the system will store the last one in the remaining presets.